 The upper two lines in each graph reveal a disadvantage of the unified polling scheme.
 In general, the cost of a poll operation can vary significantly depending on the mechanism used.
-For example, on many MPPs, the probe operation used to detect communication from another processor is cheap, while a TCP select is expensive.
-On the SP2, the mpc\status call used to detect an incoming MPL operation costs 15 microseconds, while a select costs over 100 microseconds.
-This sort of cost differential allows an infrequently used, expensive method to impose significant overhead on a frequently used, inexpensive method.
+For example, on many parallel computers, the probe operation used to detect communication from another processor is cheap, while a TCP select is expensive.
+On the SP2, the mpc_status call used to detect an incoming MPL operation costs 15 microseconds, while a select costs over 100 microseconds.
+A consequence of this cost differential is that an infrequently used, expensive method imposes significant overhead on a frequently used, inexpensive method.
 On the SP2, the cost for a zero-byte message as measured by the ping-pong microbenchmark increases from 83 to 156 microseconds with TCP polling, even though no TCP communication is performed.
 In addition, TCP support degrades MPL communication performance even for large messages.
-We hypothesize that this degradation is because repeated kernel calls due to select slow the transfer of data from the SP2 communication device to user space.